ubc/canvas-discussion/README.md

 [![JavaScript Style Guide](https://img.shields.io/badge/code_style-standard-brightgreen.svg)](https://standardjs.com)
 # Canvas Discussion
-This project pulls via the Canvas API the discussions from the specified Canvas course and exports it as CSV.
+This project pulls data via the Canvas API the discussions for the specified Canvas course(s) and exports the results as CSV.
 The columns exported are:
 * 'topic_id',
 * 'topic_title',
 * 'topic_message',